jeremysquires/signal/docs/planning.md

 I decided to implement a basic UI using the framework I am most familiar with (Vue).

-This UI is very rudimentary, but provides a means of testing the API in an integration setting, rather than just using Postman or equivalent.
+This UI is very rudimentary, but provides a means of testing the API in an integration setting, rather than just using Dredd, Postman or equivalent.

 ## Submissions